Out See Go

 The forest began to open up as we approached Section Four and I let Paige take the lead so I could see her reaction.
 She rushed up to a granite boulder overlooking the pond and sat on it, distracted almost entirely from the lake by the big rock.
 I pointed over the lake and she finally looked its way.

 This is what makes Section Four special.
 The sinkhole lake, its water laden with dissolved limestone, shines a brilliant greenish blue under the noontime sun.
 It’s like a piece of the ocean was plucked from the Caribbean and dropped in Northern Michigan except, unlike tropical ocean waters, Section Four is bitterly cold year round – but you’re still welcome to swim if you’re determined or crazy.

 It’s this perpetual cold that motivated the state Fisheries Division to use Section Four as a research pond for cold-water fish species.
 Back in the day, the DNR stocked the pond with brook and rainbow trout to observe their growth rates in a landlocked spring.
 Eventually it was opened to fishing in the summer months and people can now keep one trout over 15 inches, provided it was caught on a lure or fly – bait is prohibited.

 There’s a new trail just to the west of the boulder that cuts along the slope to the lake.
+Play best friv games on the site friv games online.
+The most popular collection of jogos friv games are presented on this mega portal.
 The old trail down to the water led to serious erosion problems and is now partly stabilized with fallen timber.